peejaykoy12345/Document-Classifier/README.md

 ## Currently Working On

 - Medical Form Support
-- Make model more accurate
+- Making model more accurate